1jour1vin

 Wine rated (2021 guide) 94/100

-The bouquet is very much inspired by the Pauillac terroir, with notes of graphite and cedar.
+The bouquet is strongly influenced by the Pauillac terroir, with notes of graphite and cedar.
 Inviting aromas of blackcurrant, blackberry, eucalyptus, and a hint of licorice.
-On the palate, the tannins are silky and perfectly integrated.
-They provide excellent support throughout the palate.
-I am surprised by how accessible the 2014 Pichon Baron is at the moment, but it is no less reserved!
+On the palate, the tannins are silky and perfectly integrated, providing excellent structure throughout the mouthfeel.
+I’m surprised by how approachable the 2014 Pichon Baron is right now, but it’s no less complex!

 Jean-Marc Quarin